melindasusanto/demo1/README.md

 Here we see a photo of workers in the cassava industry in the Dutch East Indies taken around 1915.

 Burkill describes the process of making one particular Javanese cassava dish:
-1. Peel cassava tubers
+1.Peel cassava tubers
-2. Steam the inner parts of the tubers
+2.Steam the inner parts of the tubers
-3. Cut steamed inner parts into pieces
+3.Cut steamed inner parts into pieces
-4. Sun-dry or pickle the pieces in brine
+4.Sun-dry or pickle the pieces in brine
-5. Fry the cassava pieces
+5.Fry the cassava pieces

 <param ve-image
 title="Dutch East Indies, 1915" url="Indonesia.jpg"